pravisankar/origin/images/ipfailover/keepalived/README.md

         done

-5. On each minion, you can check what VIPs are being serviced by that minion via `ip a ls dev enp0s8`.
+5. On each node, you can check what VIPs are being serviced by that node via `ip a ls dev enp0s8`.
 Substitute the appropriate interface name for `enp0s8` in your environment.

-        $ #  "minions laughing" ...
+        $ #  "nodes laughing" ...
         for m in minion-1 minion-2; do
            vagrant ssh $m -c "ip a ls dev enp0s8" done